Skip to content

 Limitations

-LLaMA-2 model is available in several sizes (7B, 13B, 33B, and 65B parameters).
-For experimentation speed, we used the 7B version; the largest versions require more experimentation time/or GPUs (that, in turn, increase the job waiting time in the submission queue).
+The LLaMA-2 model is available in several sizes (7B, 13B, 33B, and 65B parameters).
+The LLaMA-2 7 billion parameter version is adopted in this setting due to experimental resource reasons; the larger versions require more experimentation time and/or GPUs (that, in turn, increase the job waiting time in the submission queue).

 Lesson Learned